ghi-electronics/duelink-ghizzy/index.md

 ![Ghizzy](./img/spghizzy-d-1.png)

 This page is a `Getting Started` page for `DUELink Ghizzy`.
 The full product details are [here](https://www.duelink.com/docs/products/spghizzy-d) on the main DUELink website.
+Are you an educator?
+See how DUELink can help you [here](https://www.duelink.com/docs/educators).

 <p style="text-align:center;">
 Don't have a DUELink Ghizzy yet?
 Get yours today!<br>